Costa Rica on a budget – How much does it cost?

 Activities

-Guided tours and hikes can quickly swallow up a big chunk of your budget in Costa Rica.
 While adventure activities like zip lining, white water rafting and jungle night safaris require you to join a tour, you can easily do surfing, diving, and jungle trekking on your own.

 Here’s an estimate of how much the different activities cost in Costa Rica:

-There are lots of ways to visit Costa Rica on a budget.
 I’ve mentioned some of them already, but here are eight more simple tips to avoid your budget going through the roof.

 1. Travel off-season

 The low season (or rainy season) in Costa Rica goes from May to November.
 Visiting during this time will help you stay on a low budget.
-It rains, yes, but the early months of the rainy season are actually a fantastic time to go, since there aren’t so many tourists and everything is more green and lush.
+It rains, yes, but the early months of the rainy season are actually a fantastic time to go since there aren’t so many tourists and everything is green and lush.

 2. Take local busses

-Now, I wouldn’t recommend this for all countries in Central America, but the public bus system in Costa Rica is cheap, reliable and extensive.
 When we traveled from Monteverde to San Jose, we could get a minibus for $50 (Intershuttle).
 The local bus, which was way more comfy, was only $5!

 3. Drink tap water

 ¨If you don’t mind the iron taste, it’s perfectly safe to drink tap water.
-And with the bottled water costing between $1 and $3, you’ll definitely save a few bucks refilling your own bottle.
+And with bottled water costing between $1 and $3, you’ll definitely save a few bucks refilling your own bottle.

 4. Cook your own meals

-Another way to visit Costa Rica on a budget is to cook your own meals – which is easy because house and apartment rentals are pretty popular throughout the country.
-They come with kitchen, fridge and bathroom, so there’s plenty of possibility to buy and prepare your own meals.
-We bought our own breakfast, dinner, beer and we always had toast bread and different sorts of meat (and peanut butter) to make sandwiches.
+They come with a kitchen, fridge, and bathroom, so there’s plenty of possibilities to buy and prepare your own meals.
+We bought our own breakfast, dinner, and beer and we always had toast bread, and different sorts of meat (and peanut butter) to make sandwiches.

 5. Eat at the sodas